Vulnmachines/vulnmachines/README.md

 ### Hi there 👋

-#### Vulnmachines.com is online cybersecurity learning platform with realtime vulnerabilities.
+#### Vulnmachines is a cybersecurity learning platform where security enthusiasts can get a hands-on experience of various skills in different cybersecurity categories through Capture The Flag Contests.

 ### Checkout our Platform [Vulnmachines.com](https://www.vulnmachines.com)